What is a Proffer Agreement in a Criminal Case? Proffer Definition

 What Happens When Government Contractors Offer Evidence in Proffer Agreement?

-The first thing to do before entering into a proffer agreement is to have your criminal defense attorney inform you about the strength or weakness of your case.
+The first thing to do before entering into a proffer agreement in a criminal case is to have your criminal defense attorney inform you about the strength or weakness of your case.
 If you have a very weak case and you stand a high chance of indictment and or conviction as a government contractor or employee, then sometimes the best thing to consider is to make a deal with the protection.
 This could sometimes be your only way out.

 At Watson & Associates, our government contractor defense attorneys dig in to make sure that the prosecution has a very strong and risky case.
 Afterward, we would have you consider your providing proffer evidence.
 In other situations, when the risk of going to trial puts the client at a great disadvantage, then cooperation with the prosecution could be a viable option.
 Here you could get a reduced penalty in exchange for your cooperation.